danbruegge/gatsby-plugin-stylelint/README.md

 # gatsby-plugin-stylelint
-Gatsby plugin to add support for [stylelint-webpack-plugin][plugin].
+Gatsby v2 plugin to add support for [stylelint-webpack-plugin][plugin].

+## Note
+You need your own stylelint setup.
+Please have a look at the stylelint [website][stylelint-website].

+The intention of this plugin is to inject stylelint into webpack for gatsbyjs.

 ## Install
 `yarn add --dev gatsby-plugin-stylelint`